linux-system-roles/kdump/README.md

   The action that is performed when dumping the core file fails.
 Can be `reboot`, `halt`, `poweroff`, or `shell`.

+**kdump_auto_reset_crashkernel**:
+  Whether to reset kernel crashkernel to new default value or not when kexec-tools updates the default crashkernel value and existing kernels using the old default kernel crashkernel value.

+**kdump_dracut_args**:
+  Pass extra dracut options when rebuilding kdump initrd.

 **kdump_reboot_ok**: If you run the role on a managed node that does not have memory reserved for crash kernel, i.e. the file `/sys/kernel/kexec_crash_size` contains `0`, it might be required to reboot the managed node to configure kdump.